 Cake trouble like getting sour spots happens because the baking soda doesn’t mix well.
 In order to avoid this, I always sift the baking soda with the flour or mix it with the sour milk first.
 This will save your cake from this problem.

 Something else that is also important for any cake’s success is leveling off your baking soda and baking powder.
 Always use a measuring spoon and run a knife or place your spoon under the lid to take off the excess amount.
 Too much baking soda or baking powder will ruin your cake just as too little.

 I do make a lot of chocolate cakes because they are favorites of our family.
 Another excellent one for those impatient people is my Five-Minute Microwave Chocolate Cake recipe.
 This is one of the best chocolate cakes.
 It is delectable and as light as a feather.

-I hope the next time that you’re longing for chocolate cake that you try my recipe for Fudge-Banana Cake or my Five-Minute Microwave Chocolate Cake.
+I hope the next time that you’re longing for chocolate cake that you try my recipe for this cake or my Five-Minute Microwave Chocolate Cake.
 Both recipes are delicious ones that you will want to make again.

 Sift the dry ingredients together in your mixing bowl.

 In another mixing bowl, mix the mashed banana, oil, eggs, vanilla, and sugar until well combined.